tcs-de/redis-value-cache/README.md

 * `redis`: Options connected to Redis
 	* `redis.clientOpts` (Optional): Options for the node-redis client ([details](https://github.com/redis/node-redis/blob/master/docs/client-configuration.md)).
 Used for both `subscriber` and `client`.
+	* `redis.client` (Optional): Redis client to duplicate for both subscriber and client.
+Will be prioritized over `redis.clientOpts` if both are provided.
 	* `redis.channelOpts`: Options whether the `subscriber` should pSubscribe or subscribe normally.
 	* `redis.getOpts`: Options on how the data should be retrieved from redis.
 Supported options `GET`, `HGET` and `HGETALL`.
 * `genKeyFromMsg`: Function that takes a message and returns a key that needs to get updated.
 The return must be a string.